JaydevDA/Tetris/README.md

 2) Shape Copying:
    shape[i][j] = tetrominoes[id][i][j]  assigns the value from the tetrominoes array (selected by id) to the corresponding cell in shape.

+- Ensures that the game correctly assigns a new block when generating one.

+This function is used in generateBlock() to set up a new tetromino when needed.

 ```
 void copyShape(int shape[4][4], int id) {
     for (int i = 0; i < 4; i++){